A Just Future, Appendix C

 (2) professional and academic enhancement events, including programs that expose scholars to various career pathways.

-• Interview with Krissandra Robinson, Staff Associate, Office of Minority Education, MIT, April 9, 2024.
+(2) Interview with Krissandra Robinson, Staff Associate, Office of Academic Community, Empowerment, and Success, MIT, August 14, 2025.

 7. Princeton University